gatsbyjs/gatsby/docs/docs/sourcing-from-seams-cms.md

 [Seams-CMS](https://seams-cms.com) is a headless CMS system that allows you to easily manage content and data with either simple or complex structures and supports localization.

-Creating a Seams-CMS account is free for small hobby or small sites.
-For this tutorial, we will be using the demo workspace that is automatically created when you create a new account.
-Make sure you add an API key to this workspace.
+Creating a Seams-CMS account is free for hobby or small sites.
+For this tutorial, we will be using the demo workspace that is automatically generated when you create a new account.
+Make sure you add an API key to this workspace in the API key settings.
 We will be needing your workspace ID and the (read-only) API key shortly.

 ## Setup